The MIT Mechanical Engineering

 During the judging time you'll need to 'man' your station.
 This will be an 'OPEN PRESENTATION' wherein the attendees/judges will move at their leisure between posters/demos.

 You will be allotted a half table (~30in x 36in) or an easel for your poster/demo, and additionally you should use whatever you feel best as the means to get your point across.
 If you have a short slideshow (no more than 5 slides), bring your own computer.

 The Judges ultimately want you to be clear on what your contribution/innovation is and why it is important.

 Demonstrate a working prototype of your entry via video or 'in-person.'
 Exceptions may be allowed if it is impractical to show at the contest site.
 In these cases, a video is necessary or the contestant MAY be allotted time to give the judges a short

 tour of the work if it is within a few minutes walking distance.
-If you desire to use this option, you must state this on your application and send a separate email to Prof. Hover.
+If you desire to use this option, you must state this on your application and send a separate email to Prof. Winter.

 For Science Projects

 A panel of faculty/graduate students and guests from industry will decide the winners.
 First-place winners will receive the award and be recognized at the MechE Undergraduate Awards Luncheon.

 ABOUT LUIS DE FLOREZ